 Such was the England which after 1066 fell to the sway of William the Norman.
-Towards the close of his reign, when the conquest was at last complete, civil reforms were undertaken which were the foundation of the subsequent unity and power of the kingdom.
-Domesday Book was the result of an inquiry with a view to a more regular and scientific administration, and in Domesday we find the present county system of England settled, except that the Ribble still shared Lancashire hetween York and Chester, that Rutland was still divided between Notts and Northants, and that most of Cumberland and Westmorland belonged to Scotland.
+Towards the close of his reign, when the conquest was at last complete, civil reforms were undertaken which were the foundation of of the North of England Domesday.

+unity and power of the kingdom.
+Domesday Book was the result of an inquiry with a view to a more regular and scientific administration, and in Domesday we find the present county system of England settled, except that the Ribble still shared Lancashire hetween York and Chester, that Rutland was still divided between Notts and Northants, and that most of Cumberthe subsequent land and Westmorland belonged to Scotland.
 The lastnamed territories were ceded to William the Second, and the modern Rutland, Lancashire, Westmorland, and Cumberland cannot date from a later time than Henry the First.
 (For Durham, see p.
 211.)

-Fig. 102.-The Counties of the North of England in the time of Domesday.
+FIG. 102.-The Counties of the North of England in the time of Domesday.